 Our Class A Common Stock, Class B Common Stock and Series AA Preferred Stock will vote as a single class on the matters submitted at the Annual Meeting.
-On March 30, 2020, there were outstanding and entitled to vote 86,293,053 shares of Class A Common Stock, 14,420,085 shares of Class B Common Stock, and 5,719.49 shares of Series AA Preferred Stock.
+On March 22, 2021, there were outstanding and entitled to vote 86,671,308 shares of Class A Common Stock, 14,420,085 shares of Class B Common Stock, and 5,719.49 shares of Series AA Preferred Stock.

-The presence at the Annual Meeting, in person or by proxy, of the holders of one-third of the issued and outstanding shares of Class A Common Stock, Class B Common Stock, and Series AA Preferred Stock entitled to vote at the close of business on March 30, 2020 will constitute a quorum for the transaction of business.
+The presence at the Annual Meeting, in person or by proxy, of the holders of one-third of the issued and outstanding shares of Class A Common Stock, Class B Common Stock, and Series AA Preferred Stock entitled to vote at the close of business on March 22, 2021 will constitute a quorum for the transaction of business.
 If you are a beneficial owner whose shares are held of record by a broker, you must instruct the broker how to vote your shares.
 If you do not provide voting instructions, your shares will not be voted on any proposal on which the broker does not have discretionary authority to vote.
-This is called a [broker non-vote.]
+This is called a "broker non-vote."
 We will count broker non-votes, votes withheld, and abstentions as being present at the Annual Meeting for purposes of determining whether a quorum exists.

-Holders of our Class A Common Stock who do not attend the Annual Meeting in person may vote their shares electronically via the internet or by telephone, or may request printed proxy materials and submit the proxy card enclosed therein by mail.
-Holders of our Class B Common Stock and Series AA Preferred Stock who do not attend the Annual Meeting in person may vote their shares by submitting the proxy card enclosed in our printed proxy materials by mail, but may not vote their shares electronically via the internet or by telephone.
+Holders of our Class A Common Stock who do not attend the virtual Annual Meeting may vote their shares electronically via the internet or by telephone, or may request printed proxy materials and submit the proxy card enclosed therein by mail.
+Holders of our Class B Common Stock and Series AA Preferred Stock who do not attend the virtual Annual Meeting may vote their shares by submitting the proxy card enclosed in our printed proxy materials by mail, but may not vote their shares electronically via the internet or by telephone.

 Internet and telephone voting are available through 11:59 p.m.
-Central Daylight Time on May 27, 2020.
+Central Daylight Time on May 19, 2021.
 Proxy cards sent by mail, if received in time for voting and not revoked, will be voted at the Annual Meeting according to the instructions on the proxy cards.
 If no instructions are indicated, the shares represented by the proxy will be voted:

-- FOR the election of the director nominees named herein; - FOR the approval, on an advisory and non-binding basis, of the compensation of the Company is named executive officers; - FOR the ratification of the appointment of KPMG LLP as the Company is independent registered public accounting firm for the 2020 fiscal year; and - In accordance with the judgment of the proxy holders as to any other matter that may be properly brought before the Annual Meeting or any adjournments of the Annual Meeting.
+- FOR the election of the director nominees named herein; - FOR the ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the 2021 fiscal year; and - In accordance with the judgment of the proxy holders as to any other matter that may be properly brought before the Annual Meeting or any adjournments of the Annual Meeting.